-All courses in the Department of Family and Consumer Sciences address Massachusetts Health Frameworks Standards as well as National Standards for Family and Consumer Sciences.
 Family and Consumer Sciences is all about "learning for living."
 We offer courses to help young men and women develop a variety of personal and career skills.
-Some classes are in laboratory settings that provide opportunities for learning by demonstration, practical hands-on experiences, observation and discussion.
-These courses encourage accomplishment through work in small groups and in individual projects.
+Classes are in laboratory settings that provide opportunities for learning by demonstration, practical hands-on experiences, observation and discussion.
+These courses encourage accomplishment through work in small groups and individual projects.
 The skills learned in our classes will be useful to students now and throughout their lives.